maneesh51/Benchmark-Tasks/README.md

 The Train and Test data files have 5 columns in total.
 The first column represents the time, 2nd and 3rd columns consist of the time evolution of the Duffing oscillator's position and velocity given by: $q1(t)$ and $q2(t)$ respectively.
 4th column contains the time evolution of external periodic forcing and 5th column has its amplitude.
 The train set contains data for two external forcing amplitudes, $f\in[0.46,0.49]$ and the test set consists for a total of five forcing amplitudes, $f\in[0.2,0.35,0.48,0.58,0.75]$.

 ### 1.3 Evaluation of model accuracy
 The accuracy of the prediction model will depend on the extrapolation of system behavior outside the external forcing used for training.
-The system response characteristics for the external forcing is quantified in terms of amplitude and mean of the $q1^{2}(t)$, which can be obtained using a provided function $\texttt{Signal_Characteristic}$.
+The system response characteristics for the external forcing is quantified in terms of amplitude and mean of the $q1^{2}(t)$, which can be obtained using a provided function `Signal_Characteristic`.
 Mean Squared Error (MSE) can be used as an accuracy quantifier to obtain the deviation of predicted system response characteristics to the original ones i.e:

 a) Response Amplitude Error = MSE[ Amp(  $q1_{prediction}^{2}(t)$  ), Amp( $q1_{original}^{2}(t))$ ]